dfki-ric/pytransform3d/doc/source/transform_manager.rst

 that are required to obtain one specific transformation.
 Suppose you have a robot with a camera that can observe the robot's end-effector and an object that we want to manipulate.
 We would like to know the position of the end-effector in the object's frame so that we can control it.
+The :class:`~pytransform3d.transform_manager.TransformManager` can handle this for you.

 .. plot:: ../../examples/plot_transform_manager.py
     :include-source: